volodinroman/pyqt-text-editor/README.txt

 - It remembers a geometry and a state of the MainWindow and also restores some previously entered data to the TextArea

 Usage:
-    $cd {A folder where yhave copied WetaApp project}
+    $cd {A folder where yhave copied QtTextEditor project}
-    $ python3.6 WetaApp
+    $ python3.6 QtTextEditor

 Requirements:
     PyQt5